We never like to see our furry friends struggling or stressed. So what can we do to help them?

 By slowly raising the bar with your pooch and introducing them to more dogs and humans, you should see their anxiety levels decrease.
 It’s important to note that if your dog is showing aggressive behaviors at any point, it’s recommended to seek the help of a professional canine behaviorist rather than try to deal with the problem yourself.

-How to Treat Anxiety in Dogs
+How to Support Dogs with Anxiety

 - Dog anxiety vest: Dog anxiety vests work like weighted blankets do for humans.
 A dog anxiety vest is a weighted vest you place on your dog.
 The additional weight is like a calming “hug,” which relaxes many dogs and may lower their heart rate.